 # Workflow

-The user was added to a journey by an API call to POST /api/workflows/triggerWorkflow
+The user was added to a journey by an API call to POST /api/workflows/triggerWorkflow.

-# Sources for unsubscribe events (unsubSource
+# Sources for unsubscribe events (unsubSource)

-field provides one of the following reasons a user was
+The unsubSource field provides one of the following reasons a user was

 unsubscribed.